UniMath/agda-unimath/src/metric-spaces/isometry-premetric-spaces.lagda.md

   (f : isometry-Premetric-Space A B) where

-  map-isometry-Premetric-Space : function-carrier-type-Premetric-Space A B map-isometry-Premetric-Space = pr1 f
+  map-isometry-Premetric-Space : map-type-Premetric-Space A B map-isometry-Premetric-Space = pr1 f

   is-isometry-map-isometry-Premetric-Space :